Vityacv/fearservmod/README.md

 Pickup objects of enemy or team hack<br>
 Enhanced server log<br>

-# How to launch using wine
+# How to launch using wine (wine is not emulator)
-To launch FEAR.exe you will need to instruct wine to load winmm from game folder first and then load system winmm:
+To launch FEARMP.exe you will need to instruct wine to load winmm.dll from game folder first and then load system winmm.dll using environment variable:
 ```
-WINEDLLOVERRIDES="winmm=n,b"
+WINEDLLOVERRIDES="winmm=n,b" wine FEARMP
 ```
 Same variable is needed to run FEARServer.exe, but you also can disable load of gecko engine and .net:
 ```
-WINEDLLOVERRIDES="winmm=n,b;mscoree;mshtml="
+WINEDLLOVERRIDES="winmm=n,b;mscoree;mshtml=" wine FEARServer
 ```

 # How to compile